Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Wherever the CTA appears, it should be visually obvious (prominent), tell the visitor specifically what they’re going to get (promise) and remind people that it’s good (proof).
 Prominence, promise and proof are the keys to high-performing email signup forms.

-The most common feature on blog articles is more blog articles.
-79% of the blogs we reviewed show related articles.
-They are generally under a subhead such as “You might also like…” or “recent articles”
+77% of the blogs we reviewed in 2022 and 2025 show related articles.
+They are generally under a subhead such as “You might also like…” or “recent articles”.

 Traffic is hard to win and easy to lose.
 A great blog design pulls visitors deeper into the site.
-Related articles are really just a very visual approach to internal linking.
-It’s simple and powerful …why don’t we do it on this blog?
+Related posts are really just a very visual approach to internal linking.

 There are CMS plugins that will add them automatically to every post.
 If you have a WordPress blog, you can use Jetpack.
 It pulls the featured image from the post for better visual prominence.